-Thanks to the Tim Ferrisses of the world, “not trading time for money” has become the rallying cry of people who are stuck in a job that they don’t like and want to create the freedom to quit and do something different.
+Thanks to the Tim Ferrisses of the world, that has become the rallying cry of people who are stuck in a job they don’t like and who want to create the freedom to quit and do something different.

-They say it with pride, confident that they are making the smart, strategic choice that their corporate colleagues don’t have the guts or foresight to make.
+They say it with pride, confident they are making the smart, strategic choice their corporate colleagues don’t have the guts or foresight to make.

 Here’s what they’re doing wrong, and what you can do differently.